 Lord Ji Fa, now the King Wu of Zhou, established the Zhou Dynasty, and granted Shang’s capital city to the son of late King Di Xin, and allowed him to rule Shang’s surrendered people there.

 Di Xin’s son Wu Geng, a few years later, rebelled but was conquered.
 Other forces of Shang that refused to surrender to Zhou, kept fighting but failed, or moved up north far away.

-Many former nobles of Shang surrendered and kept serving the Zhou Dynasty, include Weizi, the big brother of the King Di Xin.
+Many former nobles of Shang surrendered and kept serving the Zhou Dynasty, including Weizi, the big brother of King Di Xin.

 Two of King Di Xin’s favorite generals sacrificed their lives in the Battle of Muye.
 But their descendants established the State Qin that in about 800 years later, perished the Zhou Dynasty.